 There is an article from Linux Magazine that gives some good information about Unbound DNS features along with some configurations.

-In short, Unbound (as a recursive DNS) will resolve the domain names directly with the respective reponsibles for that domain and store the results in order to be reused by any other device in your network.
+In short, Unbound (as a recursive DNS) will resolve the domain names directly with the respective reponsibles for that domain.
+Results are stored to be reused by any other device in your network.
 This avoids (to some extent) that someone (i.e. your ISP) logs your browsing activity.
 Unbound also uses DNSSEC, avoiding your DNS to be tampered with or altered.

-As mentioned in the beginning of this article, I had to disable the DNSSEC setting on Pi-hole DNS configuration as Unbound is already doing the DNSSEC validation.
+As mentioned before, I had to disable the DNSSEC setting on Pi-hole DNS configuration as Unbound is already doing the DNSSEC validation.

 I first had this setting enabled but started to see some issues resolving few good domains, resulting in malformed pages and invalid DNS responses.
 I googled this issue and the most reasonable explanation for this behaviour is regarding bugs when using DNSSEC and dnsmasq.
 Tore Anderson’s article about DNSSEC Validators presents a few problematic points with this combination and led me to believe that Pi-hole’s implementation of dnsmasq (FTLDNS) was the main problem.
 This is because the current FTLDNS version (v4.4) uses (AFIAK) dnsmasq version 2.80 in its implementation and, according to Tore Anderson’s article, the mentioned DNSSEC related bugs were fixed in dnsmasq version 2.81.